Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/lp-reference.md

     </tr>
     <tr>
       <td>amount</td>
       <td>Number of points to reverse for the transaction.
-This field will only populated for partial reversals.</td>
+This field will be populated for all reversals.</td>
-      <td>N</td>
+      <td>Y</td>
     </tr>
   </tbody>
 </table>

-Sample reversal request from the LCP:
+Sample reversal request from the LCP to remove 2000 points from the member account corresponding to the transactionId:

     POST http://api.loyaltyprogram.com/Reversal
     {
-       "transactionId": "12345678"
+       "transactionId": "12345678",
+       "amount": -2000
     }

 A reversal response returns the **transactionId** and the **status**.
 In case of a *failure*, the response must include a **statusMessage**.

     200 OK
     {
+       "status": "success",
+       "transactionId": "12345678"
+    }

+    400 BAD REQUEST
+    {
-       "status": "success|failure",
+       "status": "failure",
        "statusMessage": "Error: No such transactionId",
        "transactionId": "12345678"
     }

 ## Call Authorization